binipringle/crim-outline/index.md

   Look at note on p.572 note 4

-  Suppose somebody comes along and sees prof mott is threatening to use unlawful force against prof k – third person steps in to stop her – but turns out that prof k started the fight; in ny we use the alter ego rule; a person aiding another person only has the right of self defense to the extent that the v has the same right to self-defense of the person they are defending.
+Suppose somebody comes along and sees prof mott is threatening to use unlawful force against prof k – third person steps in to stop her – but turns out that prof k started the fight; in ny we DON'T use the alter ego rule (BUT ANALOGIZE - say that iin other jurisdictions they look at the situation from the shoes of the person in peril); a person aiding another person only has the right of self defense to the extent that the v has the same right to self-defense of the person they are defending.

   NY does not have the aler ego rule; ny looks at what the person reasonably believes